 Choose from a variety of room views and comforts, including floor-to-ceiling windows in Fallsview Rooms, plus City and Garden View rooms that will leave you breathless.
 Note: This hotel also charges a resort fee.

 Sheraton on the Falls has a small executive club lounge on the 5th floor with breakfast and evening snacks.
-Breakfast is 8-11 am and includes rather overcooked scrambled eggs, bacon, boiled eggs, cut fruit, yogurts, fruit bowl, juices, pastries, and cakes.
+Breakfast includes rather overcooked scrambled eggs, bacon, boiled eggs, cut fruit, yogurts, fruit bowl, juices, pastries, and cakes.
 Enough to fill you up but nothing of great quality.

-During the day you can enjoy complimentary tea, coffee, bottled water, assorted juice, cappuccinos, and sodas along with snacks like nuts, chips, and granola bars, all free of charge.
+During the day, you can enjoy complimentary tea, coffee, bottled water, assorted juice, cappuccinos, and sodas, along with snacks like nuts, chips, and granola bars, all free of charge.
 Head to the lounge in the late afternoon for hors d’ oeuvres.
-Evening snacks are 4-7 pm with two basic hot items, cold cuts of turkey breast, salami and cheese cubes pickles, two nice cakes, and beer or wine for a fee.
-It is worth mentioning that the US Sheraton has free wine and beer in their club lounge but it doesn’t feel as luxurious.
+Evening snacks are two basic hot items, cold cuts of turkey breast, salami and cheese cubes pickles, two nice cakes, and beer or wine for a fee.
+It is worth mentioning that the US Sheraton has free wine and beer in their club lounge, but it doesn’t feel as luxurious.

 The Sheraton Club Lounge has one of the best views in the hotel.
 Besides the gorgeous garden and falls view, the lounge overlooks the Oakes Garden Theatre, a historic site including a central amphitheater.

-This hotel is probably the best hotel pick at Niagara Falls, but there isn’t much Marriott Bonvoy recognition here, even though it is well located with all the amenities you could want.
-It also has a water park which is great fun.
+This hotel is probably the best hotel pick at Niagara Falls.
+Still, there isn’t much Marriott Bonvoy recognition here, even though it is well located with all the amenities you could want.
+It also has a water park, which is great fun.

 2. Niagara Falls Marriott Fallsview Hotel & Spa